eduardlio/learn-js-through-web/readme.md

 To us, to everyone.

-That's why I want to get bees
+That's why I want to get BEES
 back to working together.

-That's the bee way!
+That's the BEE way!
 We're not made of Jell-O.